spikedoanz/spikedoanz.github.io/content/what-does-a-lean-proof-prove.md

 - the lean __kernel__ (also called the type checker): is a piece of software which implements that type theory, whose job is to validate that given a type and a term which is supposed to inhabit that type, that the term actually produces something of that type. > in lean's case, this is intentionally made to be very small. despite this, as
-> of writing, there are few indendepent implementations of it in various
+> of writing, there are few independent implementations of it in various
 > languages / by various people, and this has implications on the epistemics of
 > trusting the lean kernel which will be discussed in a later section

 > note regarding interaction of tactics with the kernel: tactics do not show up
 > in the artifacts that the kernel is supposed to validate at all. because
 > tactics are intentionally designed to only produce proof terms, they
-> themselves can be 'compiled away'[^3] in a sense. as a result, people are
+> themselves can be 'compiled away'[^1] in a sense. as a result, people are
 > allowed to use funky tactics like
 > [hammer](https://github.com/JOSHCLUNE/LeanHammer) while still trusting that
 > it doesn't overcomplicate the job for the kernel.